What can you expect from 2018 mortgage rates?

 Unforeseen events such as a natural disaster or terrorist attack could also impact 2018 mortgage rates.

 What Does All of This Mean for You?

 If the forecasts are to be believed, lock in your rates now.

 If you’re thinking about buying a home in the next year, start planning immediately.
-If you’re close to starting the home buying process, lock in your rates now.
+Lock in your rates now if you’re close to starting the home buying process.

 A quarter of a point difference may not seem like much, but it adds up quickly.

 What can you do to get the best rate possible?
 Ideally, you want to plan ahead.
 As soon as you make the decision to purchase a home, you can take certain steps to put yourself in the best financial position to get a good interest rate.